ErnieTech101/WSJTX_Announce_Maker/README.md

 folder and in the ./bin directory, look for the files: ffmpeg.exe, ffplay.exe & ffprobe.exe.
 Copy just those three files into the directory you created in the first step.

-- Next, from this repository, download the Python script `Announce_wav.py` into the same directory.
+- Next, from MY repository (the one you're in now), download the Python script `Announce_wav.py` and put it into the same directory.

 - Before you run it, install the required Python modules, `pip install pydub` and Microsoft Edge Text-to-Speech `pip install edge-tts`

-### So how do you use it?
+## So how do you use it?
 Simple!

 - In a CMD window, go to the directory you created and saved the files into.
 - Run the script `python Announce_wav.py`